Bruno Tesch

-Bruno Emil Tesch (14 August 1890 – 16 May 1946) was a German chemist and entrepreneur.
+Bruno Emil Tesch (14 August 1890 – 16 May 1946) was a German chemist, entrepreneur, and war criminal.
 Together with Gerhard Peters and Walter Heerdt, he invented the insecticide Zyklon B. He was the owner of Tesch & Stabenow (called Testa), a pest control company he co-founded in 1924 with Paul Stabenow in Hamburg, Germany.
 During the Holocaust, Tesch sold vast quantities of Zyklon B, utilising his pesticide as a way to commit genocide.
 Over 1.1 million people (mainly Jews) were murdered by the Nazis using Zyklon B. A former employee of Tesch later said he was motivated not by ideology, but financial gain.

 Following the end of World War II, he was arrested by British occupation authorities, tried as a war criminal, and executed.
 Tesch and his deputy executive, Karl Weinbacher, were the only businessmen to be executed for their role in Nazi war crimes in Western Europe.

 Early life and education

 After passing his high school exams in 1910, Tesch studied mathematics and physics for a semester in 1910 at the University of Göttingen before studying chemistry at the University of Berlin.
 He received his doctorate in 1914 and volunteered for military service at the start of the First World War.
 After a war injury, Tesch was appointed by Fritz Haber to the Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry to develop "chemical weapons of war".
 After the war, he stayed there as Haber's personal assistant until March 1920.
 Tesch then took over the management of the Berlin branch of the German Society for Pest Control (Degesch) GmbH.
 Tesch joined the Nazi Party on 1 May 1933, albeit not as an active member.
 He became a supporting member of the SS the same year.
 When Emil Sehm, a former employee of Tesch who became an important witness at his trial, was asked to give his opinion about him, he said Tesch was not motivated by ideology."Dr. Tesch was solely a business man and, according to my opinion, he was a very unscrupulous business man, a business man who would be prepared to walk over dead bodies; that is my opinion."